-Four times as many children are killed while walking on Halloween evening compared with other evenings in the year along with many other injuries.
+Four times as many children are killed while walking on Halloween evening compared with other evenings in the year, along with many other injuries.
 Obviously, this is most likely due to the increased number of children who are walking along the roads on Halloween.
 Many Halloween-related injuries could easily be prevented if parents were closely supervising their children as they join their friends for trick-or-treating.

-Common Child Injuries on Halloween
+Common Child Injuries On Halloween

 The use of a flash light is key for a night like this and can make a big difference in terms of vehicles being able to see children in the roadway.
 Reflective tape on bags and costumes will also help to make a child more visible in the dark.
-Children should also be discouraged from darting between house to house through gardens, use the sidewalk and cross at the corners.
+Children should also be discouraged from darting between house to house through gardens.
+Always use the sidewalk and cross at the corners.

 The second most common hospital visit is eye injuries from sharp objects.
 Because children often dress up like superheroes and other characters from pop-culture, this is a very common hazard when it comes to Halloween costumes.
 If props are needed for a costume, choose soft and flexible material.
-If a costumes calls for a cane, sword or stick, these items should ideally not be sharp or too long.
+If a costume calls for a cane, sword or stick, these items should ideally not be sharp or too long.

 Lastly, burns from flammable costumes are a high risk for child injuries.
-To avoid this make sure any wigs, costumes and accessories are made of flame-resistant materials.
+To avoid this, make sure any wigs, costumes and accessories are made of flame-resistant materials.
 Simply using a glow stick instead of a candle would be making the safe and smart decision for your child.

-Tips for Parents on Halloween Night
+Tips For Parents On Halloween

 Costumes should be made of fire-retardant material and their costumes should not drag on the ground.
 Most commercial costumes are made of flame-retardant material, but parents would be best-suited to ensure this is the case.
 Also, adults should ask fabric shop for flame-retardant material if they plan on making a costume for their child.

-Sadly, our office sees many instances where a child has been injured on Halloween night, and many of them are from pedestrian accident cases that could have been prevented.
+Sadly, Davis Law Group, P.S., sees many instances where a child has been injured on Halloween night, and many of them are from pedestrian accident cases that could have been prevented.